donejs/donejs/docs/place-my-order.md

 First we need to identify the properties that our view model needs to provide.
 We want to load a list of states from the server and let the user select a single state.
 Then we do the same for cities and finally load the restaurant list for that selection.

-All asynchronous requests return a Promise, so the data model will look like this:
+All asynchronous requests return a Promise, so the data structure will look like this:

 ```js
 {